huntergps/handbook-docs/Fuse/04 - Layout.md

 This puts the elements anchor in the middle of its left edge.

 ### $(StatusBarBackground)
-iOS and Android devices usually has a status bar alligned to the top of the screen which shows status information from the operating system like battery and network information.
+iOS and Android devices usually has a status bar aligned to the top of the screen which shows status information from the operating system like battery and network information.
 This status bar might or might not be visible while our app is running.
 We also might or might not be able to draw behind it.
 The @(StatusBarBackground) element is used to compensate for the status bar.
 It will always have the same size as the status bar across all platforms and devices.
 We can use a @(DockPanel) to dock this element on the top of our app and "offset" the rest of our content so it fits within the visible parts of our screen.
 ```
 <App>
 	<DockPanel>